brandanpdx/tokio-sushi/capstone-proposal.md

 # Project: Tokio Sushi

 ## Project's Purpose or Goal:
 * Tokio is a fictional sushi restaurant in New York City.
 To stay consistent with the high-end theme of the restaurant, I will build out a very modern user interface.
+Futher details about the project proposal can be found in its own markdown file [here](https://github.com/brandanpdx/tokio-sushi/blob/master/capstone-proposal.md).

 ## List the absolute minimum features the project requires to meet this purpose or goal: